 How to Control Version History in Figma

 Design is an iterative process, with every version of design being at least slightly different than its previous version.
 Designers often go back and forth across these versions based on feedback and requirements.
 It is no doubt that any interface design tool must allow the tracking of various versions and designers must have the flexibility to move across these versions with ease.
-Figma version control certainly comes handy for designers.
-Further, with software design and development teams being more remote and geographically dispersed than ever, designers need a version control system which allows the tracking and management of various versions from various designers on the team.
+Figma version control certainly comes in handy for designers.
+Further, with software design and development teams being more remote and geographically dispersed than ever, designers need a version control system that allows the tracking and management of various versions from various designers on the team.
 Indeed, Figma version control comes to the designers' rescue on Linux, macOS, Windows & ChromeOS.

 How to View and Manage Figma Version History

 Figma version history helps to keep track of multiple different versions of software, documents, and other information.
 It supports version history and not direct version control.
 Designers can create and name new versions in a file.
 This is great for capturing a snapshot of the file at a specific time or record a specific set of changes.
-Designers can add details to describe the changes you have made in this design iteration, or any other details that may be relevant, like a milestone name or related task.
-Figma version history is mainly chronological list of all your saves that saves your work by adding checkpoints to the file's version history.
+Designers can add details to describe the changes you have made in this design iteration or any other details that may be relevant, like a milestone name or related task.
+Figma version history is a mainly a chronological list of all your saves that saves your work by adding checkpoints to the file's version history.
 Figma version history allows you to explore a timeline of events dating back to the file's creation.
 Here is a quick handy guide to view Figma version history: